Herekino track trailhead (km109) to 580 summit at start of Raetea (km140.5)

 I managed to keep my feet fairly clean and did the entire 15 kilometers in 5 hours, even though it is stated to take 9 hours.
 Coming out of the forest, I passed by the “tramp inn” which is a hut built by a local farmer to provide much needed respite for tired trampers.
 I was not one of these so I moved on.
 But I did glimpse a guy standing outside in nothing but a speedo…all the more reason to move on.
 I would learn later that he’s an Italian TA hiker that was taking a break to heal blisters…why not pass the time in your budgee smugglers (I just learned this is the kiwi saying for speedos and it my new favorite kiwi term).

 The rest of the day was walking on dirt and gravel road through logging areas and later farms.
 It was pleasant because there were hardly any cars and I was able to move easily, though my feet hurt pretty bad by the end.
 I pushed hard too get a few km into the next forest, Raetea.
 I finished how I began the day, with another steep, muddy climb.
 I found a just-big-enough campsite at the top of the first peak, 580 meters in elevation.

-The weather was so nice all day, I figured I could chance it.
 Just as the sun set, the wind really picked up.
-It kept me awake worrying it would get worse or be too cold but the winds actaually blew some drier, warmer air in around midnight.
+It kept me awake worrying it would get worse or be too cold but the winds actually blew some drier, warmer air in around midnight.
 It was a pleasant night, with no condensation and no noise, save for the wind.